cubicleguy/py_esensorlib/src/esensorlib/README.md

 #### Basic Configuration
-  * Create a dict with desired basic settings and pass it as keyword parameters or as an unpacked dict when calling the *set_config()* method
+  * Create a dict with desired basic settings and pass it as keyword parameters or unpacked dict when calling the *set_config()* method
   * **NOTE:** Not all key, value parameter pairs need to be provided when passing to *set_config()*

 Below example performs basic configuration and reads back the devices status properties.